bnc19/COV_Italy_multistrain/README.md

 #### Scripts

-The order of scripts presented here indicates the order in which the anaysis was conducted and is presented in the paper.
-Some scripts output results used in later scripts, however data and results are pre-provided so each script can also be run as as a standalone.
+The order of scripts presented here indicates the order in which the analysis was conducted and is presented in the paper.
+Some scripts output results used in later scripts, however data and results are pre-provided so each script can also be run as a standalone.

 * *script_plot_proportion_antigen_test.R* Script to plot data on number of antigen and molecular tests in Veneto and Italy (Figure 1)

 * *script_format_cf_data.R* Script to format data to run counterfactuals.
-Takes external genomic and epidemiological data and user imputted dates to start and end study, seed variants and introduce introductions and formats data to imput to rstan model.
+Takes external genomic and epidemiological data and user defined dates (e.g., start and end of the study period, variant seeding, and interventions) and returns data in the required format to run the Rstan models.

-* *script_sample_posterior.R* Script to sample from posterior distribution obtained by running the multivariant rstan model in *model_fitting*.
+* *script_sample_posterior.R* Script to sample from posterior distribution obtained by running the multivariant Rstan model in *model_fitting*.
 Also produces mean and 95% CrI from the 2.5 and 97.5 percentiles of the posterior distribution sample.

-* *script_run_main_analysis.R* Script to run the baseline model of testing in Veneto and the rest of Italy (molecular tests follows positive antigen test) to reproduce obseved data presented in the main analysis.
+* *script_run_main_analysis.R* Script to run the baseline model of testing in Veneto and the rest of Italy (molecular tests follows positive antigen test) to reproduce observed data presented in the main analysis.
 Also runs the counterfactual testing scenarios for Veneto (assuming proportion of antigen and molecular tests conducted in Veneto was the same as in the rest of Italy over the study period; assuming a molecular test followed a negative antigen test; assuming an antigen-based mass testing strategy and an antigen test sensitivity of 64.3%; assuming an antigen-based mass testing strategy and an antigen test sensitivity of 87.5%; and assuming different scaling factors of R0M).

 * *script_plot_model_fit_and_cf.R* Script to plot the transmission dynamics of all variants under the baseline testing scenario, the % of incidence that is reported, cumulative incidence obtained under counterfactual scenarios (Figure 5).

 * *script_run_and_plot_test_performance.R* Script to estimate and plot the performance of alternative antigen and molecular based testing strategies in diagnosing concordant and discordant variants (Figure 6).

 * *script_run_and_plot_genom_surv.R* Script to estimate and plot the proportion of genomic detection of concordant and discordant variants under alternative antigen and molecular based testing strategies (Figure 7).

 * *script_plot_R0.R* Script to plot R0 as a function of proportion of molecular tests conducted (Figure S7)

-* *script_run_and_plot_sensitivity_analysis.R* Script to run and plot the results of the baseline model of testing in Veneto and the rest of Italy (molecular tests follows positive antigen test) to reproduce obseved data for a sensitivity analysis where antigen test sensitivity is assumed to be 87.5% (Figure S8).
+* *script_run_and_plot_sensitivity_analysis.R* Script to run and plot the results of the baseline model of testing in Veneto and the rest of Italy (molecular tests follows positive antigen test) to reproduce observed data for a sensitivity analysis where antigen test sensitivity is assumed to be 87.5% (Figure S8).

 #### Models

-Fixed-parameter rstan models which take random samples of the posterior distribution obtained by running the multivariant rstan model in *model_fitting* as imput.
+Fixed-parameter Rstan models which take random samples of the posterior distribution obtained by running the multivariant Rstan model in *model_fitting* as input.

-* *stan_model.stan* - baseline model of testing in Veneto and the rest of Italy during the study period (molecular test follows a positive antigen test)
+* *stan_model.stan* - baseline model of testing in Veneto and the rest of Italy during the study period (molecular test follows a positive antigen test).

 * *stan_model_PCR_after_ag.stan* - counterfactual model of testing in Veneto where a molecular tests follows a negative antigen test.

 * *stan_model_pPCR_0.stan* - counterfactual model of testing in Veneto where only antigen tests are used (i.e., no molecular testing).

 #### R
 The R folder contains the function used by the scripts

-* *Format_data_for_SEIQR_model.R* Function to format posterior chains, variant and epidemiological data to run multivariant models assuming fixed parameters.
+* *Format_data_for_SEIQR_model.R* Function to format posterior chains and genomic and epidemiological data to run multivariant models assuming fixed parameters.
 Required to run *script_format_cf_data.R*.

 * *Format_variant_data.R* Function to format variant-specific genomic data to run multivariant models assuming fixed parameters.
 Required to run *script_format_cf_data.R*.